Linxin-Zhong/Linxin-Zhong/README.md

 ### Hi there, I'm Lola Zhong 👋

-- 🌱 I’m currently a Software Developer studying at the University of Waterloo.
+- 🌱 I’m a Software Developer studying at the University of Waterloo.

 - 👯 I’m looking to collaborate on Flutter and Javascript projects